-Every state has rules regarding inheritance, wills, trusts and probate.
-While a will or trust done in another state may be valid in Texas it may not deal with Texas laws and rules which may supersede provisions in the will.
-Texas is a community property state with its own brand of community property law which differs from California.
-Your out-of-state may not deal with Texas issues and may cause unexpected complications.
+Every state has rules regarding inheritance, wills, trusts, and probate.
+While a will or trust you signed in another state may be valid in Texas, it may not address Texas laws that supersede provisions in a will or a trust.
+Texas is a community-property state with its own brand of community property law, which differs from California, another community-property state.
+Your out-of-state will and trust may not address Texas issues and may cause unexpected complications.

-While many lawyers will tell Texas residents, that probate is easier in Texas than in other states, I rarely meet clients who tell me that they want their will to go to probate and having their estate subject to court supervision.
+Many lawyers tell Texas residents that probate is more manageable in Texas than in other states.
+While this may be true, I rarely meet clients who tell me that they want their family to go to probate court and have their estate subject to court supervision.

 Probate is an invitation to creditors to file claims.
-Often when a spouse dies, the surviving spouse contacts credit card companies, which will tell the surviving spouse not to worry because the account is in the deceased spouse's name and they will write off the debt.
-However once a probate is open the creditors will come forward and forget what they told the spouse.
-They will aggressively try to collect on a debt that they written off.
+An example is when a spouse dies; the surviving spouse may contact banks about credit card debt.
+The bank will tell the surviving spouse that they are not responsible for their spouse's debts.
+However, once a probate proceeding is initiated, the creditors will come forward and aggressively try to collect on a debt.

-Not only is this homestead arrangement unfair to the surviving spouse, it is unfair to the decedent’s children.
-They do not have any rights to the house until the surviving spouse either leaves the house or dies.
-But yet the decedent’s children are responsible for paying one-half of the mortgage principal of the house was community property.
-If the house totally belongs to the decedent then the children are stuck paying the entire monthly principal payment.
+Not only is this law unfair to the surviving spouse, but it is also unfair to her spouse's children.
+Her spouse's children do not have any rights to the house until the surviving spouse either vacates the family home or dies.
+But yet her spouse's children are responsible for paying one-half of the mortgage principal.

-Under community property system, an innocent spouse can be liable for her spouse's debts.
-If a couple jointly manages community, property that property is subject to seizure by creditors.
-Community property managed by the debtor spouse is also subject to seizure by creditors.
+Under community property laws, an innocent spouse may be liable for her spouse's debts.
+If a couple jointly manages community property, the entire property is subject to seizure by the other spouse's creditors.
+Community property managed by the debtor spouse is also subject to attack by creditors.

-The list is not all of the properties subject to creditor protection and does not list when there are exceptions for super creditors such as the IRS and children under child support laws.
+The list is not all of the properties subject to creditor protection and does not list exceptions for super creditors such as the IRS and children under child support laws.
 Federal bankruptcy judges also have additional powers regarding homesteads.